“Even when I was younger, I knew my body and I knew something wasn't right…..”

 "It might be an uncomfortable situation, but you need to remember that most women have a period and it's nothing to be ashamed of." 〰️

-As you prepare for the 2028 LA Olympics, can you walk us through a typical training day?
-How has your training changed since your school years?
+As you prepare for the 2028 LA Olympics, can you walk us through a typical training day and how has it changed since your school years?

-Yeah.
 It has changed very dramatically.
-When I was younger, and even just two years ago, I was doing 10 swims a week, three gym sessions, Pilates on top of that, all the pre-pool.
-Whereas now I do six swims, two spin sessions on the bike, three gym sessions, and two ‘mini’ swims.
-So it has changed a lot.
-And I think that's come down to the new training regime that we do up here.
-There’s a lot of physiological stuff too, markers that show how your body reacts to training.
-And apparently my body's very sensitive to workload, so we have to strain smarter, not harder, because we know my shoulders and my back can't really take it.
-Then obviously with my periods, we just need to make sure I'm not exhausting myself.
-So it's changed so much.
-But I think it's definitely for the better.
+Even just two years ago, in a week I was doing 10 swims, three gym sessions, pilates , and pre-pool work.
+Now I do six swims, two spin sessions, three gym sessions, and two ‘mini’ swims.
+A lot of that is down to the new training regime where I am now.
+There’s a lot of physiological stuff too, like markers for how your body is reacting to training.
+Apparently my body is very sensitive to workload, so we have to strain smarter, not harder, because my shoulders and my back can't take it.
+Then with my periods, we need to make sure I'm not exhausting myself.
+So it's changed so much, but definitely for the better.
 It's what suits my body.
-So that's a typical training week.
-So a typical training day - today I've done a swim session which was an hour and a half long.
-And then I had about an hour in the gym and now I’ve got the afternoon off.
-But we still have those early-ish mornings, waking up at half six, warming up, getting in the pool at about eight.

 What advice would you give to a younger swimmer who experiences heavy periods, cramps, or discomfort — similar to what you’ve faced?